 I was at a tech conference and was trying to meet some of the people involved that were hovering in our general area.
-Side note: isn’t it weird that we all do this?
-If you’re not actively seeking out someone in particular, you kind of just float around and chat someone up if you catch their eye.
-Anyway, I always want to step back and watch other people do it because it seems so arbitrary.
+(You know, how if you’re not actively seeking out someone in particular, you kind of just float around and chat someone up if you catch their eye.
+Anyway, I always want to step back and watch other people do it because it seems so arbitrary.)

 So we’re all helicoptering around chatting some people up, and there’s a couple people to whom Justin and I are introducing ourselves.
 Justin turns to the guy standing next to him and says, “So do you work for [company hosting the event we’re at]?”

 Turns out that he’s there with his wife at the conference, so he’s not necessarily attending because it’s related to his work.
 Yet the comment is made, “People always assume that the guy is who we’re here for.”